launchpad-trade/pumpfun-sniper-bot/README.md

 ## How it works

 **Detection:** Connects to Solana's RPC WebSocket and subscribes to the PumpFun program (`6EF8rrecthR5Dkzon8Nwu78hRvfCKubJ14M5uBEwF6P`) using `logsSubscribe` at `processed` commitment (fastest).
 Filters for `CreateV2` instructions and parses the Anchor event data to extract token name, symbol, mint address, and creator.
+Auto-reconnects with exponential backoff if the connection drops.

 **Execution:** Uses the [Launchpad.Trade](https://launchpad.trade) REST API to buy with multiple wallets in a single HTTP request.
 No Solana SDK needed, no transaction building, no RPC node configuration.